-Gardeners know that a solid potting table, storage for handy tools, and room to accommodate extra flower pots are must haves in a garden shed.
-But what about the extras, the items and ideas that help gardening enthusiast make their gardening sheds unique and comfortable?
-Here are ten ideas to cover the needs of all gardeners from the high-tech gadget fan to the green conscious nature lover.
+Gardeners know that a solid potting table, storage for handy tools, and room to accommodate extra flower pots are must-haves in a garden shed.
+But what about the extras, the items, and ideas that help gardening enthusiasts make their gardening sheds unique and comfortable?
+Here are ten ideas to cover the needs of all gardeners from the high-tech gadget fan to the green-conscious nature lover.

 Another solar gadget you will be happy to have in your shed is the radio/flashlight combo.
 They come with built-in solar chargers that can easily power them through the day, as well as a flashlight to help you find your way in the dark.
 Many also have a hand-crack option to keep you going even in the dark.